littlepunks/autohome/README.md

 - Consider using snyk: npm install -g snyk; cd myapp; snyk test; snyk wizard
 - Use certbot and Lets Encrypt or https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04
 - Use NGINX reverse proxy : https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-20-04
+- sort out https/cert access via littlepunk.co.nz or littlepunk.duckdns.org
+- consider using express-limit or express-rate-limit or NGINX rate limiting to stop DDoS

 ## Graphing
 Move to using chart.js and storing the data a different way
 - [PI] Move /var/log to RAM to reduce load on SD (refer https://mcuoneclipse.com/2019/04/01/log2ram-extending-sd-card-lifetime-for-raspberry-pi-lorawan-gateway/)
+- RRDTOOL to capture motion events

 ## Build
 - Double check there isn't a permissions error on the graph image files when they are git cloned or written for the first time.
 Has crashed autohome before.
 There is some error checking already but may need more, like checks for dirs and permissions